-And if your spouse is not self-employed, Collective will file their W2 each year free of charge.
+And if your spouse is not self-employed, and you file jointly, Collective will file their W2 each year as well, free of charge.

 Are you a freelancer or small business owner?
 Share your tax stories in the comments and don’t forget to connect with me on social using the links below.